Bliss Psychiatry: Mental Health Solutions in Louisville

 • Haskell-Ramsay, C. F., Kennedy, D. O., Milne, A. L., Wesnes, K. A., & Scholey, A. B. (2016).
 The acute effects of L-theanine in comparison with alprazolam on anticipatory anxiety in humans.
 Human Psychopharmacology: Clinical and Experimental, 19(7), 457-465.

 Turmeric is a bright yellow spice derived from the root of the Curcuma longa plant.
 Curcumin is the main active ingredient in turmeric, responsible for its vibrant color and many of its health benefits.
-Turmeric and curcumin have been studied for a variety of health benefits, including potential applications in mental health.
+Turmeric and curcumin have been studied for a variety of health benefits (which are broadly attributable to their anti-inflammatory properties), including potential applications for chronic pain, mental clarity, and in improving the mood symptoms of depression.

 Citations: